-Consideration of the need for AT or AIM is required for all students with disabilities, regardless of the nature of the disability.
-Determining whether a student needs AT or AIM requires a team decision-making process.
+Consideration of the need for Assistive Technology (AT) or Accessible Educational Materials (AEM) is required for all students with disabilities, regardless of the nature of the disability.
+Determining whether a student needs AT or AEM requires a team decision-making process.

-The key consideration for AIM is the student’s functional ability to use and learn from the standard print materials used across the curriculum.
-For example, the team should discuss the extent to which a student can
+The key consideration for AEM is the student’s functional ability to use and learn from the standard print materials used across the curriculum.
+For example, the team should discuss the extent to which a student can:

 - hold and turn the pages of a book or other collection of papers.